HRAFNYX/DF3D/README.md

 Longterm plans (in priority order):
 1. New shaders and illumination settings for better rendering
 2. More texture variants for clothing
-3. Adding female varint for city watch.
-Also adding redguard male and female variants for Hammerfell region.
+3. Add female variant for city watch.
+Also add redguard male and female variants for Hammerfell region.
 4. Separate mod for enemy NPCs
 5. Separate mod for first person hands and weapons
-6. Adding high elves, wood elves, dark elves, khajits and argonians
+6. Add high elves, wood elves, dark elves, khajiits and argonians
 7. Separate mod for static NPC models (this is too much, but maybe one day)